zackees/pyjpgclipboard/README.md

 We only support jpg images (and not any other formats or text) because manipulating the system clipboard across different platforms is **Hard**.
-As of the creation of this repo there really isn't any library that allows users to copy / paste images.
-There are a lot of libraries that allow cross platform posting of text and binary data, but none that have native support for jpgs.
+As of the creation of this repo there really isn't any library that allows users to copy / paste jpegs.
+There are a lot of libraries that allow cross platform posting of text and binary data.
 So this library is intended to fill in that gap.
-Libraries like `pyclip` should, in the future, use `pyjpgclipboard` to handle the missing jpeg clipboard manipulation.
+Libraries like `pyclip` should, in the future, use `pyjpgclipboard` to handle the missing jpg clipboard manipulation.

 ## What motivatated this library?